Old-Fashioned Corn Cob Jelly Recipe

 What Is Corn Cob Jelly Made Of?

-It is made by boiling Corn cobs from sweet corn.
-It can be made from corn cobs that have had their delicious sweet corn kernels cut off (not eaten off for sanitary reasons) There is still a delicious sweet nectar on the cob from the ripe corn.
+It is made by boiling sweet corn cobs to extract their natural sugars.
+Itโ€™s best to use corn cobs that had the kernels cut off rather than eaten off for sanitary reasons.
+Even after the kernels are removed, the cob still holds natural sugars that flavor the jelly.
 Boiling the cobs releases this into the water, giving it a yellow hue and infusing it with flavor.

 sweet corn cobs